go-nerds/go-checksums/README.md

 # go-checksums

-It's a small utlity used for getting checksum for any file!
+It's a small utility used for getting a checksum for any file.

 ## Usage